 Students may not miss class or other academic commitments due to interviews, recruiting events or travel related to those events.
 Employers cannot require a student to interview at a time that conflicts with his or her individual academic schedule as a condition of his or her employment candidacy.
 Fifty percent of the final grades at Darden are based on class participation.
 As a result, class attendance is mandatory for students, and failure to attend class will result in a lower grade.

 No first-round or second-round interviews for First Year students are to be scheduled during class hours of 8:00 a.m. to 1:30 p.m.
 The Career Development Center highly recommends that organizations schedule interviews, recruiting events or travel related to those events outside of class or exam periods.
-To avoid conflicts, it is suggested that you inform both the students and your CSM of second-round or final-round interview dates in advance of scheduling and provide at least one alternate date.
-For a list of potential call-back or Darden reading days, please consult the recruiting calendar.
+To avoid conflicts, it is suggested that you inform both the students and your ERM of second-round or final-round interview dates in advance of scheduling and provide at least one alternate date.
+For a list of potential call-back days, please consult the recruiting calendar.

 Typically, employers will reimburse students for travel related expenses for second- and final- round interviews.
 Students will be advised to divide expenses among recruiting companies when more than one company is visited during their trip.